-CDK9 interacts with a RanGTP-Importin-β complex to regulate erythroid enucleation
+CDK9 interacts with a RanGTP-importin-beta complex to regulate erythroid enucleation

 Abstract

-Erythroid enucleation is the final stage of erythroid terminal differentiation and involves the separation of an orthochromatic erythroblast into two daughter cells; a pyrenocyte containing the extruded nucleus, and a reticulocyte that will become a red blood cell.
-Our previous work identified CDK9 as a regulator of erythroid enucleation that appears to act independently of its known role in regulating RNA polymerase II transcription, suggesting the potential for a new CDK9 role.
-Using a co-immunoprecipitation and mass spectrometry approach, we identified the interactome of CDK9 in differentiating erythroblasts.
-We show that CDK9 interacts with a RanGTP-Importin-β complex during erythroid terminal differentiation, and inhibition of importin-β in erythroblasts blocks erythroid enucleation.
-Using imaging analysis and functional assays of enucleating erythroblasts, we show that CDK9 and importin-β co-locate at a critical site of activity opposite to the nucleus before nuclear extrusion and we describe a novel finding that physically links CDK9 and importin-β activity prior to CaM/Ca2+ signalling and subsequent F-actin activity to achieve enucleation.
+Erythroid enucleation is the final stage of erythroid terminal differentiation and involves the separation of an orthochromatic erythroblast into two daughter cells - a pyrenocyte containing the extruded nucleus, and a reticulocyte, which will become a red blood cell.
+Our previous work has identified CDK9 as a regulator of erythroid enucleation that appears to act independently of its known role in regulating RNA polymerase II transcription, suggesting the potential for a new CDK9 role.
+Using a co-immunoprecipitation and mass spectrometry approach, we here identified the interactome of CDK9 in differentiating erythroblasts.
+We show that CDK9 interacts with a RanGTP-importin-beta complex during erythroid terminal differentiation, and inhibition of importin-beta in erythroblasts blocks erythroid enucleation.
+Using imaging analysis and functional assays of enucleating erythroblasts, we show that CDK9 and importin-beta colocate at a crucial site of activity opposite to the nucleus before nuclear extrusion and we describe a novel finding that physically links CDK9 and importin-beta activity prior to calmodulin and Ca2+ signalling, and subsequent F-actin activity, to achieve enucleation.

 Keywords